mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-CredentialsSecretRef holds the name of a secret containing new relic's credentials: account id, license key, read and write tokens
+CredentialsSecretRef holds the name of a secret containing new relic's credentials: account id, license key, read and write tokens.

 <table>
     <thead>